 Dave currently serves on the Board of Directors of Credit Sesame, the Private Equity CFO Association in Boston and as Treasurer of TiE's Boston Chapter, a not for profit organization promoting entrepreneurship.
 David earned a bachelor degree in Accountancy, with honors, from Boston College, an MBA, with honors, from Suffolk University and is a Certified Public Accountant.

-Jasmine joined Causeway Media Partners in 2017 as an Associate and is responsible for deal sourcing, diligence, and portfolio operations.
+Jasmine joined Causeway Media Partners in 2017 as a Director and is responsible for deal sourcing, diligence, and portfolio operations.
 She supports our investments in ETN, FloSports, TuneIn, and VenueNext.

 Prior to Causeway, Jasmine worked for the San Francisco 49ers where she led strategic projects across sponsorship, sales & service, retail, stadium technology, and concessions for the transition to Levi’s Stadium.
 In addition, she evaluated early stage investment opportunities in sports-focused media and technology companies.
 Jasmine began her career at Bain & Company where she partnered with retail and technology companies to support strategic planning and operational improvements.